Patch-based Medical Image Segmentation using Matrix Product State Tensor Networks: Methods

 \subsection{Optimisation}

-The weight tensor, $\Theta_K$, in Eq.~\eqref{eq:model} and in turn the lower order tensors in Eq.~\eqref{eq:mps} which are the model parameters can be learned in a supervised setting.
+The weight tensor, $\Theta_K$, in Eq.~\eqref{eq:model} and in turn the lower-order tensors in Eq.~\eqref{eq:mps} which are the model parameters can be learned in a supervised setting.
 For a given labelled training set with $T$ data points, $\mathcal{D}:\{(\xbf_1,\ybf_1), \dots (\xbf_T,\ybf_T)\}$, the training loss to be minimised is

 where $\ybf_i$ are the binary ground truth masks and $L(\cdot)$ can be a suitable loss function suitable for segmentation tasks.
 In this work, we use either cross-entropy loss or Dice loss depending on the dataset.